HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 5. Progettazione

 Planning is not made towards a fixed goal.
 Planning is a projection of well-researched possibilities.
 It is a map with topography that may or may not be explored but is ready to be.
 It allows for side paths and divergence, The pedagogy is project-based but flexible.
 The process of planning is serious and is characterised by intellectual rigour.
 Departure points beyond education are explored.
-In Reggio Emilia, educators look for inspiration from various sources.
+In Reggio Emilia, educators draw inspiration from diverse sources.
 They reference the work of engineers, architects, poets, artists, designers and more.
-They do not plan to enact the project within the walls of the centre but regularly take children out.
+They do not plan to implement the project within the centre's walls, but they regularly take children out.
 Both so children can see the world and the world can see the children.

 What to Teach?

-The emphasis on children’s interests and the role of the teacher as a facilitator has sometimes been misinterpreted and confused.
-The term ‘emergent curriculum’ was commonly used when talking about the Reggio Emilia pedagogy.
-An emergent curriculum assumes that the children and their interests are the curriculum's driving force and that the teacher's role is to follow their lead.
+The emphasis on children’s interests and the teacher's role as a facilitator has sometimes been misinterpreted and misunderstood.
+The term emergent curriculum is commonly used in discussions of the Reggio Emilia pedagogy.
+An emergent curriculum assumes that children and their interests are the driving force behind the curriculum and that the teacher's role is to follow their lead.
 This is not completely true.

 Project-based learning